mt-support/tribe-ext-pdf-tickets/readme.txt

 * Tweak - Changed mPDF arguments to default to letter-size (8.5 x 11 inches) instead of its default A4 (8.27 x 11.69 inches)
 * Fix - Protect against fatal triggered when Event Tickets plugin got deactivated while this extension was still active
 * Fix - Add additional action hooks for when a ticket is modified and then force regenerating the PDF so it always matches the HTML/email version
+* Fix - Corrected text domain and load text domain to make this extension plugin translatable

 = 1.0.0 2017-12-06 =